Half Way Round

 January 29th Pictures from road trip North Island

-Took the camper van for a little road trip up through the Far North.
-A mixture of forest visits for the magnificent Kauri trees, Swims and walks along beautiful beaches, Tramps through remote forest tracks.
+I took the camper van for a little road trip up through the Far North.
+A mixture of forest visits for the magnificent Kauri trees, swims and walks along beautiful beaches, tramps through remote forest tracks.
 Lots of beautiful views.

 10th Jan – Some New Zealand travels

 I have done a little travelling in the campervan.

 I went down to Angies beach first to return a couple of charts of NZ to Ted who had lent me them back in Tonga.
 On to Auckland mainly to get the bottom bracket replaced on the bike as there had been a recall for a batch of faulty ones.
 It was grey and rainy there and it continued for my visit to Waitakere Range.
 I had been looking forward to some walks here but the storm that hit NZ at this time put paid to that.
 There were roads flooded and closed and pretty bad conditions.
 I just hunkered down and had to wait for it to pass.
 By then I was down in Thames, once a gold rush town, in the Coromandel.

 I went up the lovely Kauaeranga valley.